tatou-tatou/Themes/Stendhal/README.md

 I've also included the termite config file.
 The firefox userchrome is there too, but not the 4chan css.

 For reference purpose, I added the `config.h` I used for the previous version of bar-aint-recursive (it needed recompiling to change the settings).

+Pentadactyl can hide the scrollbars (both horizontal and vertical).

 ##Mails
 On my system, cron fetches mails every hours.
 I configured it to call `mailbox_to_fifo` after that.